Georgekemk/Educopter/hardware/README.md

 Once the PCB has been manufactured, components must be soldered onto the board.

-The EDUCOPTER PCB was designed with **approximately 0.35 mm trace spacing**, making it relatively forgiving for manual soldering.
+The EDUCOPTER PCB was designed with **approximately 0.35 mm trace spacing**, making it relatively managable for novice solderers.

 ### Required Tools